FoenixRetro/Documentation/f256/programming-information.md

 When the program starts, the state of the MMU LUTs is very similar to when a KUP starts.
 LUT #3 is active and slots 0-4 are mapped to RAM banks 0-4.
 The program's entry point must be in this region.
 Slots 6 and 7 are mapped to the kernel, which is intact and usable right away.
 Slot 5 is currently undefined.

-Testing a PGZ requires copying it to a disk or SD card, and manually running it on the machine.
+Testing a PGZ can be done by using FoenixMgr and the `xdev`requires copying it to a disk or SD card, and manually running it on the machine.

 A PGZ cannot "return" to another program, it can either start a KUP (if the kernel is intact) or reset the machine.

 # Startup Sequence
 Assuming the machine is in "Boot-to-Flash"-mode (the usual mode), MMU LUT #0 will be active when it is powered on, RAM banks 0-6 mapped into slots 0-6, and the last block of flash memory mapped into slot 7, where the interrupt vectors (including RESET) also reside.
 The kernel is usually placed in the last block, which causes it to be the first program running.

 When the kernel has initialized itself, it looks for the first program it should start.
 First the expansion memory is searched, this could be either RAM or ROM.
 Then the on-board flash memory is searched.
 If DIP switch #1 is in the "on" position, the kernel will search memory banks 1-5 before the expansion blocks.
 In most cases no programs are present in expansion memory or main memory, and the first program started is the first one in flash memory.
-This is usually SuperBASIC, although you can put anything you want there, possibly DOS.
+In the recent versions of the firmware, this is the `xdev` program, but in older firmwares, this is SuperBASIC.
+You can put anything you want there, possibly DOS.

+When `xdev` starts up, it looks for programs and files uploaded through FoenixMgr, and if found, either copies them to the file system or executes them.
+If nothing is found, it passing execution on to the next program in flash.

 # Parameter Passing
 Although not part of the kernel specification, a standardized method of passing commandline arguments to programs exists.

 Both DOS and SuperBASIC are able to pass arguments to the program to run, and `pexec` is also able to pass any further arguments after the filename on to the program.
 As an example, `/- program.pgz hello` in SuperBASIC would start `pexec` with the parameters `-`, `program.pgz`, and `hello`. `pexec` would then load `program.pgz`, and start it with the parameters `program.pgz` and `hello`.

 Arguments are passed in the `ext` and `extlen` kernel arguments.
-This approach is suitable for passing arguments through the `RunNamed` and `RunBlock` kernel functions, and is also used by `pexec` when starting a PGZ or PGZ program.
+This approach is suitable for passing arguments through the `RunNamed` and `RunBlock` kernel functions, and is also used by `pexec` when starting a PGX or PGZ program.

 `ext` will contain an array of pointers, one for each argument given on the commandline.
 The first pointer is the program name itself.
 The list is terminated with a null pointer. `extlen` contains the length in bytes of the array, less the null pointer.
 For instance, if two parameters are passed, `extlen` will be 4.